-- The local inventory collection process (within your enterprise) returns the local installations of Microsoft Office that are tied to your Microsoft Office 365 subscription(s). - To get subscription and usage information from Microsoft Office Online Service, the FlexNet Beacon must be configured with an inventory connection of the type Microsoft Office 365 for each tenant of Microsoft Office 365.
+- The local inventory collection process (within your enterprise) returns the local installations of Microsoft Office that are tied to your Microsoft Office 365 subscription(s). - To get subscription and usage information from Microsoft Office Online Service, the FlexNet Beacon must be configured with an inventory connection of source type Microsoft 365 or Microsoft Office 365 (deprecated) for each tenant of Microsoft Office 365.
 (Typically, each enterprise is a single Microsoft tenant; but your corporate history, including mergers and acquisitions, may mean that your enterprise includes multiple Microsoft tenants.
 Each tenant may then have one or more subscriptions to different licensing plans, such as Midsize Business or Enterprise.)

 When you have created and configured the Microsoft Office 365 connection, the relevant inventory beacon imports the licenses, users, and usage information from the Office 365 Online Service account and uploads it to FlexNet Manager Suite according to your chosen schedule.
-For details on how to create and schedule a connector to Microsoft Office 365, see Creating Connections to Microsoft Office 365 Online Service.
+For details on how to create and schedule a connector to Microsoft Office 365, see Creating Connections using the Microsoft 365 Connector or see Creating Connections using the Microsoft Office 365 (Deprecated) Connector.